Search authors

 Searching without a middle initial returns names with and without middle initials.
 So a search for "John Smith" will also return "John W. Smith".

-You can also use search as a , by appending .search
+You can also use search as a filter, by appending .search

 to the end of the property you are filtering for: